Protection and regeneration of the high Andean puna grassland and the tree line forest of the Manu Biosphere Reserve (PunaManu)

 State of implementation/results

-• Thirty productive family enterprises have been implemented, 14 of which are being run by women.
-These enterprises have permanent technical support in production techniques and good agricultural practices and are oriented towards the sustainability criteria, a prerequisite for achieving the Manu Biosphere Reserve Brand licensing.
+• Thirty productive family enterprises were implemented, 14 of which were run by women.
+These enterprises had permanent technical support in production techniques and good agricultural practices and were oriented towards sustainability criteria, a prerequisite for achieving the Manu Biosphere Reserve Brand licensing.

-• The rural honey-producing association of the Patanmarca sector has been technically equipped and provided with consultation to improve the honey production and allow a closer relationship between the beekeepers of the Mapacho Valley.
-Technical training in beekeeping, apiary and hive management is also being developed in alliance with specialists from the Challabamba district municipality.
+• The rural honey-producing association of the Patanmarca sector was technically equipped and was provided with consultation to improve honey production and to allow a closer relationship between the beekeepers of the Mapacho Valley.
+Technical training in beekeeping, apiary and hive management was also developed in alliance with specialists from the Challabamba district municipality.

 • Three one-hectare plots for studying tree diversity and biomass dynamics were established.
-Two will measure undisturbed areas and one will measure with grazing cattle.
-Notably, the plot with livestock impact exhibits lower tree diversity when compared to the other two.
-The laboratory work will identify various plant samples and conduct chemical analyses on both plant and soil specimens.
-Additionally, soil microbiota analyses are conducted, which represent an innovative aspect of biodiversity research.
+Two measured undisturbed areas and one measured areas with grazing cattle.
+Notably, the plot with livestock impact exhibited lower tree diversity when compared to the other two.
+The laboratory work identified various plant samples and conducted chemical analyses on both plant and soil specimens.
+Additionally, soil microbiota analyses were conducted, which represented an innovative aspect of biodiversity research.

-• Environmental monitoring stations have been installed in each of the three flora plots.
-These stations provide relevant information on water balance and dynamics on plots on both sides of the watershed.
-Understanding the hydrology of this region is essential to understand future water availability patterns for the Mapacho valley along with sustainability of the agricultural and economic activities of the communities bordering the protected area.
+• Environmental monitoring stations were installed in each of the three flora plots.
+These stations provided relevant information on water balance and dynamics on plots on both sides of the watershed.
+Understanding the hydrology of this region was essential to assessing future water availability patterns for the Mapacho Valley, along with the sustainability of the agricultural and economic activities of the communities bordering the protected area.

-• The fourth field evaluation of the faunal study has been completed.
-New species of arthropods and mammals could be identified in the following period as field investigations are still on track and with promising results.
+• The fourth field evaluation of the faunal study was completed.
+New species of arthropods and mammals could be identified in the following period as field investigations were still on track and showed promising results.

-• A forest nursery has been implemented with more than 8000 native plants, which will be planted with active participation of the local population.
-The seedlings currently in the nursery for reforestation were recovered from areas along the roads that are undergoing expansion.
+• A forest nursery was implemented with more than 8000 native plants, which were to be planted with active participation of the local population.
+The seedlings that were in the nursery for reforestation had been recovered from areas along the roads that were undergoing expansion.
 Without this effort, these seedlings would have been eliminated.

 Latest Update: